3 Cardamom Side Effects You Should Be Aware Of

 Image: Shutterstock

 If you are an Indian, you must know that cardamom is referred to as the queen of spices in India.
 This flavored and aromatic herb is often used as an herbal supplement.
-However, you may astonish to know that this relatively less harmful herb has some side effects.
+However, you may be astonished to know that this relatively less harmful herb has some side effects.
 The consequences are prominent when the intake is higher than the desired amount.
 Some people, who chew cardamom as a habit, may experience some side effects at times.
 Check out some of the most common side effects of cardamom.

 1. Allergies Due To Cardamom